2010 Arizona Trip

 If you have never been to Arizona and you are planning a trip there, or you just want to know more about it, here are some good sources of information;

 One of our first adventures, was a trip to the Pima County Air Museum.
-This used to belong to the Air Force, and when my parents were stationed at Davis-Monthan Air Force Base in Tucson, a lot of us kids would sneak through the fence to go out into the bone yard and play inside the WW2 aircraft stored there.
+This used to belong to the Air Force, where all of the Air Force retired aircraft were stored in a huge area.
+My parents were stationed at Davis-Monthan Air Force Base in Tucson, and our house backed up to the aircraft storage area (base housing).
+So a lot of us kids would sneak through the fence to go out into the storage yard and play inside the WW2 aircraft stored there.

-The museum has at least one of every thing the Military ever flew, and even though they refurbish and sell some aircraft, and destroy others, they maintain a set of aircraft for the museum so that the general public can see where their tax dollars have gone!
+The museum has at least one of every thing the Military ever flew, and even though they refurbish and sell some aircraft & aircraft parts, and destroy others, they maintain a set of aircraft for the museum so that the general public can see where their tax dollars have gone!

 The next day's adventure was to introduce Celeste & Jeremy to horse back riding.
 This is at a dude ranch near the Tanque Verde Ranch.
 I used to work at one of these riding stables when I was a teenager, but I could not begin to identify which ranch it was after all these years!

 Everyone is saddled up and ready to ride.
 Because my back was not in good shape, I helped them get ready and I let them take the ride, while I waited for them.
-I would have preferred to go, but my back was never going to deal with that kind of movement!
+I would have preferred to go, but my back was never going to deal with that kind of movement & bouncing!

 We drove out to the Biosphere which is north of Tucson near Oracle, AZ.
 This was an interesting tour, as there was a well known study made of the effects on humans who are working & living in an enclosed space without the ability to exit.

 The Biosphere interior is comprised of areas where they grew their own crops to sustain themselves.
-In this image, we are listening to the tour guide explaining what went on at this location.
+We took the guided tour, so that we could hear the narration about each area and what took place there.